Applications being taken for Imagine Kannapolis focus groups

 At the City Council’s February meeting, several council members advocated for the Imagine Kannapolis planning process to include specific attention to homelessness in the city.
 This prompted the group’s early formation.

-The first primary focus groups expected to meet are the homelessness & transitional housing, historic preservation, environmental stewardship and neighborhood improvement groups.
+The first primary focus groups expected to meet are the homelessness and transitional housing, historic preservation, environmental stewardship and neighborhood improvement groups.

 The council previously decided that the groups will cap somewhere around 10 members each.